wdvorkin/ECE-598-CPS-2025/README.md

 GPU-Accelerated DCOPF using Gradient-Based Optimization

+Convexification_of_power_flow_problem_over_arbitrary_networks

+Convex Hull Formulations for Linear Modeling of Energy Storage Systems

+Zero Duality Gap in Optimal Power Flow Problem

 ### Carbon aware computing

 Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees

 Carbon-Aware Computing in a Network of Data Centers: A Hierarchical Game-Theoretic Approach

+Flexibility from Networks of Data Centers: A Market Clearing Formulation with Virtual Links

 ### Fairness